Deploy a Sample Ruby on Rails Application

 rails-postgres postgresql-10-odb standalone cf-sample-app-rails create succeeded

-Verify that the app is running by browsing to the URL generated in the output of the previous step.
-In this example, navigating to cf-sample-app-rails.scapp.io verifies that the app is running.
+Verify that the app is running by going to the URL generated in the output of the previous step.
+In this example, go to cf-sample-app-rails.scapp.io to verify that the app is running.

-You’ve now pushed an app to Cloud Foundry!
-For more information about this topic, see the Pushing an App topic.
+For more information about this topic, see Pushing an App.

 View the source for this page in GitHub